-The eggplant that we planted this year is a deep-purplish, black color.
+The eggplants that we planted this year are a deep-purplish, black color.
 To cook them, you have to peel the skin off, and I like to slice the pieces at least a half-inch thick.
 They do not shrink when you cook them, so it's nice to have a good slice.

 - 1 eggplant, peel and slice in 1/2 circles

 - 2 packages Saltine crackers, fine crumbs

 - Then, once the green light goes on, put them in one at a time, pausing in between to let the egg coating set before adding another piece.